pytorch/tutorials/advanced_source/cpp_custom_ops.rst

   Specifying ``py_limited_api`` does not check for any guarantees, so it is possible to build a wheel that looks Python agnostic but will crash, or worse, be silently incorrect, in another Python environment.
-Take care to avoid using unstable CPython APIs, for example APIs from libtorch_python (in particular pytorch/python bindings) and to only use APIs from libtorch (aten objects, operators and the dispatcher).
+Take care to avoid using unstable CPython APIs, for example APIs from libtorch_python (in particular pytorch/python bindings,) and to only use APIs from libtorch (aten objects, operators and the dispatcher).
-  For example, to give access to custom ops from python, the library should register the ops through the dispatcher (covered below!).
+  For example, to give access to custom ops from Python, the library should register the ops through the dispatcher (covered below!).

 Defining the custom op and adding backend implementations